asalber/asalber.github.io/office/excel/manual/introduction.md

 To select a cell just click it.
 To select a row click the header of the row or press the keys `Shift+Spacebar`.
 To select a column click the header of the column or press the keys `Ctrl+Spacebar`.
-To select a range click one corner cell and drag the mouse pointer over the desired cells.
+To select a range click one corner cell and drag the cursor over the desired cells.
 To select the whole worksheet click the top-left corner of the worksheet o press the keys `Ctrl+A`.

 **Example**.
 The animation below shows how to select the cell C3, after the row 3, after the column C, after range B3:D7 and finally the whole worksheet.